neochief/gitbybit-calc/README.md

 ## Step 9: Add event listeners to the number buttons

 Let's finally bring life to our app.
 We'll start by adding event listeners to the number buttons.
 When a number button is clicked, we want to append the number to the display.

+## Step 10: Implement the Clear button

+When the Clear button is clicked, we want to clear the display.
+We will add an event listener to the Clear button to clear the display when it is clicked.